holoviz/panel/doc/how_to/migrate/streamlit/session_state.md

 # Session State

-Session state (and callbacks) were added to Streamlit as an after thought to enable sharing variables between re-runs and across apps inside a multipage app.
+Session state was added to Streamlit as an after thought to enable sharing variables between re-runs and across apps inside a multipage app.

 Panels execution model is very different and session state can be handled automatically by storing variables in the applications namespace.